Apple, utility each give $25M to Black college learning hub

 “We are all accountable to the urgent work of building a more just, more equitable world — and these new projects send a clear signal of Apple’s enduring commitment,” Apple CEO Tim Cook said in a statement.

-The money from Apple and Atlanta-based Southern Co., which owns electric and gas utilities, will finance a 50,000 square-foot (4,650-square-meter) building for the Propel Center near the Atlanta University Center.
+The money from Apple will finance a virtual presence and a 50,000-square-foot (4,650-square-meter) building for the Propel Center near the Atlanta University Center.
 That’s a consortium of four Black colleges — Clark Atlanta University, Morehouse College, Spelman College and the Morehouse School of Medicine — that share resources such as a common library.
+Another $25 million from Atlanta-based Southern Co., an electric and gas utility, will pay for engineering and career training.

 “Propel will provide HBCU student-scholars across the country access to cutting-edge technology, resources, and programming to be globally competitive across multidisciplinary disciplines and career trajectories,” Clark Atlanta University President George T. French Jr. said.